jufaldanabo/Portfolio/index.md

 ## Deployment Model of machine learning in lambda function

-you can go to [Repository Lambda funnction Machine Learning](https://github.com/jufaldanabo/Ml_lambda_function) repository and find the development of this project.
+You can go to [Repository Lambda function Machine Learning](https://github.com/jufaldanabo/Ml_lambda_function) repository and find the development of this project.

 ## Machine learning, regression model.

-you can go to [Repository Lambda funnction Machine Learning](https://github.com/jufaldanabo/model_regresion) repository and find the development of this project.
+You can go to [Repository Model Regression Machine Learning](https://github.com/jufaldanabo/model_regresion) repository and find the development of this project.